akebu6/Android-Beginner-Projects/README.md

 © 2022 Akebu

 This repository is licensed under the MIT license.
-See LICENSE for details.
+See LICENSE for more details.